zlatanvasovic/hackwork/README.md

 ## PHP configuration

-Example PHP configuration for Hackwork is in `etc/php.ini`.
+Example Hackwork PHP configuration is in `etc/php.ini`.
 It has core settings.

 For complete list of settings look at
 [configuration template](http://www.reallylinux.com/docs/php.ini).